Combinatorial and Structural Results for gamma-Psi-dimensions: Structural Results

 \begin{lemma} Let $\mathcal{G}$ be a function class satisfying Definition~\ref{def:margin-multi-category-classifiers} and $\rho_{\mathcal{G}}$ the function class deduced from $\mathcal{G}$ according to Definition~\ref{def:class-of-margin-functions}.
 Then

+Suppose further that there exists a Banach space such that all the classes $\mathcal{G}_k$ are subsets of a ball $\mathcal{G}_0$ about the origin.
+Then,

-where $\text{absconv}$ returns the symmetric convex hull of its argument. \end{lemma} The major advantage of working with $\gamma\text{-N-dim} \left ( \rho_{\mathcal{G}} \right )$ is the possibility to take benefit from the specificities of the classifier, especially the coupling between its outputs.
-We illustrate the expected gain with a standard example: that of $C$-category support vector machines (SVMs).
+\end{lemma} It is noticeable that the hypothesis of the existence of the ball $\mathcal{G}_0$, which is satisfied by classifiers of reference such as the multi-layer perceptrons (MLPs) \citep{AntBar99} with linear output units and the $C$-category support vector machines (SVMs) \citep{DogGlaIge16}, is enough to sharpen significantly the bound.
+Indeed, the major advantage of working with $\gamma\text{-N-dim} \left ( \rho_{\mathcal{G}} \right )$ is the possibility to take benefit from the specificities of the classifier.
+Formula~\eqref{eq:from-gamma-N-dimension-to-gamma-dimension-Banach} exploits an algebraic property of the function class of interest.
+We now illustrate the gain resulting from taking into account the coupling between the outputs, by extending the study of the case of the $C$-category SVMs.
 We base their definition on that of reproducing kernel Hilbert space (RKHS) of $\mathbb{R}^C$-valued functions \citep{Wah92}.

 \begin{definition}[RKHS $\mathbf{H}_{\kappa, C}$] Let $\kappa$ be a real-valued positive type function on $\mathcal{X}^2$ and let $\left ( \mathbf{H}_{\kappa}, \ps{\cdot, \cdot}_{\mathbf{H}_{\kappa}} \right)$ be the corresponding RKHS.
 Let $\tilde{\kappa}$ be the real-valued positive type function on $\mathcal{Z}^2$ deduced from $\kappa$ as follows: $\forall \left ( z, z' \right ) \in \mathcal{Z}^2$, $\tilde{\kappa} \left ( z, z' \right ) = \delta_{y,y'} \kappa \left ( x, x' \right )$, where $\delta$ is the Kronecker delta.
 For every $z \in \mathcal{Z}$, let us define the $\mathbb{R}^C$-valued function $\tilde{\kappa}_z^{(C)}$ on $\mathcal{X}$ by the formula